Dani285/Perl-Programming/README.md

 # Perl-Programming
 Learn Pearl Programming by Examples

-Task 1: Draw a "Christmas tree" in the center of the screen using a loop
+Task 1: Draw a "Christmas tree" in the center of the screen using loops.

 Task 2: Filter out email addresses from a text file (or saved webpage) and display them on the screen.